armory/docs/content/en/docs/Overview/your-first-pipeline.md

    ![Add a Deploy stage to the Pipeline](/images/overview/your-first-pipeline/add-deploy-stage.png)

-   **Note:** If we want to reorganize the order that the stages execute in the pipeline, we can add or remove precursor stages in the Depends On category.
+   **Note:** If you want to reorganize the order that the stages execute in the pipeline, you can add or remove precursor stages in the **Depends On** field.

 1. In the **Deploy Configuration** section, click on the “Add server group” button.
 Pick your provider, if more than one is configured.
 This example uses AWS.